 Dr. Alvin Cobabe, at age 88, sold Powder Mountain, Inc in 2006 to Western American Holdings.
 The resort remained under the same management team, led by Aleta Cobabe, daughter of Alvin, during the 2006/07 season.

 Since 2007, Powder Mountain has changed ownership three times.
-Purchased by current owners Summit in 2013, the now year-round resort has added two new lifts bringing the total to 9 lifts and a real estate development sprawling the south west corner of the property.
+Purchased by Summit Series co-founders and two venture capitalists in 2013, the now year-round resort has added two new lifts bringing the total to 9 lifts and a real estate development sprawling the south west corner of the property.
 Mountain bike trails have since been added and the winter resort caps day tickets and season passes sold to preserve the Powder Mountain experience it has been known for.